JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 1. a `col => function` pair indicating that `function` should be called with the vector of values for column `col`, which can be a column name or index
 2. a `cols => function` pair indicating that `function` should be called with a named tuple holding columns `cols`, which can be a tuple or vector of names or indices
 3. several such pairs, either as positional arguments or as keyword arguments (mixing is not allowed), producing each a single separate column; keyword argument names are used as column names
-4. equivalently, a (named) tuple or vector of such pairs, producing each a single separate column
+4. equivalently, a (named) tuple or vector of such pairs
 5. a function which will be called with a `SubDataFrame` corresponding to each group; this form should be avoided due to its poor performance

 In all of these cases, the function can return either a single row or multiple rows, with a single or multiple columns: